jessxphil/mathematics-of-machine-learning-linear-algebra/README.md

 <b>Week 2:</b> Calculate basic operations (dot product, modulus, negation) on vectors.
 Calculate a change of basis.

-<b>Week 3:</b> Understand what a matrix is and how it corresponds to a transformation.Explain and calculate inverse and determinant of matrices.
+<b>Week 3:</b> Understand what a matrix is and how it corresponds to a transformation.
+Explain and calculate inverse and determinant of matrices.

 <b>Week 4:</b> Identify matrices as operators.
 Relate the transformation matrix to a set of new basis vectors.